-Tessa, from the Netherlands, finished her 1-year course as Arctic Nature Guide, hosted at Spitsbergen, Norway, in June 2011.
-She has her Masters degree in Physical Geography from the University in Utrecht.
+Tessa van Drie has her Masters degree in Physical Geography from the University in Utrecht.
 After working for four years in an office she decided to travel and do voluntary work for two years in Central and South America.
 She enjoyed travelling so much that she got a job as a tour leader for a Dutch company.
 For three years she guided Dutch groups through several countries in Central and South America.
+She finished her 1-year course as Arctic Nature Guide, hosted at Spitsbergen, Norway, in June 2011.
 Now she is living in Norway and is really enjoying the outdoor life like cross country skiing, kayak paddling and hiking in the mountains.
 Since 2011 Tessa works as a lecturer on board FRAM, both in the Antarctica and the Arctic.

 Tudor Morgan - Wales

-Tudor gained his passion for polar places from an early age.
+Tudor Morgan gained his passion for polar places from an early age.
 Born in Cardiff, Wales, he learned of the exploits of Captain Scott; Cardiff was Scott's last UK port of call.
 This drove the passion to visit and work in the polar regions.
 After expeditions to Norway, Iceland, Spitsbergen and the European Alps and studying Geology at Manchester University, Tudor secured a job as a guide for the British Antarctic Survey (BAS) working out of Rothera Station, Marguerite Bay, for two and a half years followed by a further three years as Field Operations Manager.
-In April 2008 he became Operations Manager for the Antarctic Heritage Trust overseeing the museum and gift shop at Port Lockroy as well as Detaille, Wordie and Damoy.
-In 2012 he became a project consultant for the Trust which gave him more time to pursue other interests including working for Hurtigruten.
-For the last two years he worked as Operations Manager for IAATO.
-He has been awarded the Queens Polar Medal for outstanding service to Antarctic science and Heritage.
+In April 2008 he became Operations Manager for the Antarctic Heritage Trust, and in 2012 he became a project consultant for the Trus,t which gave him more time to pursue other interests including working for Hurtigruten.
+Tudo has been awarded the Queens Polar Medal for outstanding service to Antarctic science and Heritage.

 Assistant Expedition leaders